MC-Epicodus/Ep-JS-Course-Roster/README.md

 ### Legal

-Copyright (c) 2015 Nathan Young & Annie Hoogendoorn
+Copyright (c) 2015 Nathan Young & MIke Chastain

 This software is licensed under the MIT license.